ResearchBureau/midom/docs/source/objects.rst

 Deidentifier
 ------------
-A piece of software that takes a dataset and removes :ref:`PHI` from it.
-It does this via four :ref:`components`: :ref:
+A piece of software that takes a :ref:`dataset` and removes :ref:`PHI` from it.
+It does this via four :ref:`components`: :ref:`filter`, :ref:`tags`, :ref:`pixel` and :ref:`private`.

+A deidentifier can only do one of two things with an incoming dataset:

+    1. It rejects the dataset trough triggering one of the :ref:`filters <filter>`
+    2. It applies a transformation to the dataset.
+The transformation is defined in the :ref:`tags`, :ref:`pixel` and :ref:`private` components.
+The observed changes in the tags form a :ref:`objects_deltaset`

-Implements a :ref:`deidentification protocol <objects_protocol>`
+A deidentifier implements a :ref:`deidentification protocol <objects_protocol>`.
+Multiple deidentifiers can implement the same protocol.

+Contrary to a :ref:`Protocol`, a deidentifier is a concrete implementation. meaning it will have to actually implement a protocol's abstract :ref:`action_codes`.
+For action codes like ``REMOVE`` this is trivial, just remove the dicom element.
+But for ``CLEAN`` many different operations might be said to implement 'cleaning'.
+It is up to the creators of a deidentifier to defend the choice for an implementation in a given context.

 .. _objects_protocol:

 Protocol
 --------
+Defines what to do with an incoming dataset using four :ref:`components`:
+:ref:`filter`, :ref:`tags`, :ref:`pixel` and :ref:`private`.

+The main difference with a :ref:`deidentifier` is